 Ecosystems throughout the world are endangered.
-Ecosystems are damaged whenever species within the system are lost or habitat is destroyed.
-Because all species live in complex interdependent systems, the loss of any single species has negative consequences on others within the ecosystem.
+Damaged ecosystems occur when species within the system are lost, habitat is destroyed and/or the food web is affected.
+Because all species live in complex interdependent systems with interdependent relationships, the loss or change of any single species or abiotic factors has negative consequences on others within the ecosystem.
 Pollution, over-exploitation, climate change and invasive species pose particular threats to the world's ecosystems, biodiversity and ecological integrity.